-Acceptable Solutions Performance Criteria Officer Comment A1 P1 The application states that the quarry will be run and operated by Vehicular passing areas Vehicular passing areas the owner of the land. must: must be provided in sufficient number, It is unlikely that dedicated passing (a) be provided if any of dimension and siting so that bays are required to serve the the following applies to an the access is safe, efficient intensification of the quarry.
-As access: and convenient, having there are unlikely to be frequent regard to all of the two way vehicle movements that (i) it serves more than following: may impact the road network.
-5 car parking spaces; (a) avoidance of Officers are satisfied that should

-(ii) is more than 50 m long; and pedestrians; (b) avoidance of different persons that there is capacity for passing bays to be

-unreasonable interference created along the internal access
+Acceptable Solutions Performance Criteria Officer Comment A1 P1 The application states that the quarry will be run and operated by Vehicular passing areas Vehicular passing areas the owner of the land. must: must be provided in sufficient number, It is unlikely that dedicated passing (a) be provided if any of 5 bays are required to serve the the following applies to an the access is safe, efficient , , , access: and convenient, having there are unlikely to be frequent regard to all of the two way vehicle movements that (i) it serves more than following: may impact the road network.
+5 car parking spaces; (a) avoidance of Officers are satisfied that should conflicts between users passing bays be required i.e. the (ii) is more than 50 m including vehicles, cyclists mining lease is taken over by long; and pedestrians; (b) avoidance of different persons that there is capacity for passing bays to be (iii) it meets a road serving more than 6000 vehicles per day; (b) be 6 m long, 5.5 m wide, and taper to the width of the driveway; (c) have the first created along the internal access road. passing area constructed at the kerb; (d) be at intervals of no more than 50 m along the access.

-(iii) it meets a road with the flow of traffic on road.

-serving more than 6000 adjoining roads;

-vehicles per day; (c) suitability for the

-, , , , , , , , , , , , , , , , , , , , type and volume of traffic

-(b) be 6 m long, 5.5 m likely to be generated by

-wide, and taper to the width

-of the driveway; (d) ease of accessibility

-and recognition for users.

-(c) have the first

-passing area constructed at

-the kerb;

-(d) be at intervals of no

-more than 50 m along the

-access.